 (Thanks in advance if after reading the book, you take the opportunity to post a review of it through an applicable resource online and/or in print.)

 Subject: fiction: historical, general, indigenous, war and military, westerns, short stories, children’s/teenage fiction–short stories

 About the author

 Ross Davis is a freelance writer, consultant, and adjunct college professor from Indianapolis, Indiana.
 While pursuing a doctorate in sociology at South Dakota State University, he gained an appreciation of the Indian Tribes in the region there, which helped to inspire Friendship’s Gallop.
 Friendship’s Gallop is Ross’s first foray into publishing short story fiction.
-Ross has authored and co-authored published works of nonfiction, which largely deal with sociological issues such as the search for extraterrestrial intelligence (SETI), for instance: two chapters for the book Technosignatures: Searching for and Communicating with Intelligence in Our Universe (Wiley-Scrivener, 2021), and the journal article “Concepts for Future Missions to Search for Technosignatures” (Acta Astronautica, 2021).
+Ross has authored and co-authored published works of nonfiction, which largely deal with sociological issues such as the search for extraterrestrial intelligence (SETI), for instance: two chapters for the book Technosignatures for Detecting Life in Our Universe: A Research Companion (Wiley-Scrivener, 2022), and the journal article “Concepts for Future Missions to Search for Technosignatures” (Acta Astronautica, 2021).
 Besides writing, Ross’s other creative interest is music, including having written and published contemporary folk songs.